-Never leave the D.E.S.S. key on its post when disembarking watercraft to prevent theft, accidental engine starting, and to avoid unauthorized use by children or others.
+Never leave the tether cord on the engine cut-off switch when disembarking watercraft to prevent theft, accidental engine starting, and to avoid unauthorized use by children or others.

-How to Steer Watercraft
+How to Steer the Watercraft

 Turning the handlebar pivots the jet pump nozzle which controls the watercraft direction.
-Turning the handlebar to the right will turn the watercraft to the right and inversely.
+Turning the handlebar to the right will turn the watercraft to the right, turning the handlebar to the left turns the watercraft to the left.
 The throttle should be applied to turn the watercraft.